What Is Psoriasis?

 Medical Treatment – Phototherapy (Light Therapy)

-- Ultraviolet B (UV-B) light therapy is usually combined with one or more topical treatments and is extremely effective for treating moderate to severe plaque psoriasis.
-UV-B is light with wavelengths of 290-320 nanometers (nm), shorter than the range of visible light (visible light ranges from 400-700 nm).
-The major drawbacks of this therapy are the time commitment required for treatments and the accessibility of UV-B equipment.
-With long-term use, there is a risk of skin cancer, just as there is from natural sunlight.
+- Ultraviolet B (UV-B) light therapy is usually combined with topical treatments and is effective for treating moderate-to-severe plaque psoriasis.
+There is a risk of skin cancer, just as there is from natural sunlight.

-- PUVA is the therapy that combines a psoralen drug (taken by mouth) with ultraviolet A (UV-A) light therapy (UV-A is light with wavelengths of 320-400 nm).
-Psoralen drugs make the skin more sensitive to light and the sun.
-More than 85% of patients report relief of disease symptoms with 20-30 treatments.
-Therapy is usually given two to three times per week on an outpatient basis, with maintenance treatments every two to four weeks until remission.
-Adverse effects of PUVA therapy include nausea, itching, and burning.
-Long-term complications include increased risks of sensitivity to the sun, sunburn, skin cancer, and cataracts.
-Protective glasses must be worn during and after treatment to prevent cataracts.
-PUVA therapy is not used for children younger than 12 years of age.
+- PUVA therapy combines an orally administered psoralen drug that makes the skin more sensitive to light and the sun, with ultraviolet A (UV-A) light therapy.
+With this therapy, 85% of patients report relief of disease symptoms with 20-30 treatments.
+Therapy is usually given 2-3 times per week on an outpatient basis, with maintenance treatments every 2-4 weeks until remission.
+Nausea, itching, and burning are side effects.
+Complications include sensitivity to the sun, sunburn, skin cancer, and cataracts.

 Medical Treatment – Systemic Agents (Drugs Taken Within the Body)

 If topical treatment and phototherapy have been tried and have failed, medical treatment for psoriasis includes systemic drugs taken either orally or by injection.
 Drugs include: